alpyaldaz/Needo/THESIS_DEV_LOG.md

 4.  **Presentation (UI):** Built `RequestsScreen` mapping `ServiceRequestsLoaded` state to a `ListView.builder`.
 Designed distinct UI Cards for requests, including status color-coding (Open: Orange, Completed: Green, Cancelled: Red) and formatted dates using `intl`.
 Connected the screen to the `IndexedStack` inside `MainLayout`.

 **Academic Justification:**
 * **Reactive Data Flow (Streams):** By mapping a Firestore `snapshot()` stream all the way through the Data and Domain layers into the BLoC, the UI becomes purely reactive.
 If a request status changes in the database, the BLoC automatically receives the new stream chunk and emits a new state, updating the UI instantly without requiring pulling/refreshing.
 This represents a modern, highly responsive data architecture.

-## [2026-02-22] Feature Extension: User Profile & Authentication Control
+## Phase 13: User Profile & Authentication Control

 ### Action: Implement Logout & Profile Management
 **Implementation Pipeline:**